spacelift-io/user-documentation/docs/vendors/kubernetes/README.md

 Spacelift helps you manage the complexities and compliance challenges of using Kubernetes.
 It brings with it a GitOps flow, so your Kubernetes Deployments are synced with your Kubernetes Stacks, and pull requests show you a preview of what they're planning to change.
 It also has an extensive selection of [policies](../../concepts/policy/README.md), which lets you [automate compliance checks](../../concepts/policy/terraform-plan-policy.md) and [build complex multi-stack workflows](../../concepts/policy/trigger-policy.md).

-You can also use Spacelift to mix and match Terraform, Pulumi, AWS CloudFormation, and Kubernetes Stacks and have them talk to one another.
-For example, you can set up Terraform Stacks to provision the required infrastructure (like an ECS/EKS cluster with all its dependencies) and then deploy the following via a Kubernetes Stack.
+You can also use Spacelift to mix and match OpenTofu, Terraform, Pulumi, AWS CloudFormation, and Kubernetes Stacks and have them talk to one another.
+For example, you can set up OpenTofu Stacks to provision the required infrastructure (like an ECS/EKS cluster with all its dependencies) and then deploy the following via a Kubernetes Stack.

 **Anything that can be run via `kubectl` can be run within a Spacelift stack.**